nitraf/prom-rancher-sd/README.md

 I changed a bit the cowhand approach by enriching the labels and assigning some sensible defaults.

-One application running in container will be published in Prom configuration if it has the `com.prometheus.monitored` label set to `true`.
+One application running in container will be published in Prom configuration if it has the `com.prometheus.monitoring` label set to `true`.

-Prometheus will scrape `/metrics` (default value) or the value specified by `com.prometheus.resourcepath` label via HTTP by connecting to the container's primary IP on the 8083 port (default) or on the port specified by the `com.prometheus.port` label.
+Prometheus will scrape `/metrics` (default value) or the value specified by `com.prometheus.metricspath` label via HTTP by connecting to the container's primary IP on the 8083 port (default) or on the port specified by the `com.prometheus.port` label.

 The [Let it Crash](http://c2.com/cgi/wiki?LetItCrash) design used implies that this software should be operated under a process supervisor.
 Docker and Rancher's automatic container restart facilities are believed adequate.